riboviz/riboviz/docs/user/install.md

 ### Mac OS users

-We suggest that you check out the web sites for each prerequisite for information on how to install the prerequisites under Mac OS.
+We suggest that you check out the web sites for each dependency for information on how to install the dependency under Mac OS.

 ---

 ## Dependencies overview

 The following tables summarise the packages required by RiboViz.
 Instructions to install each dependency are given in the following sections.

-Only minimal installation instructions are given.
+**Note:** Only minimal installation instructions are given.
 For full information, see the documentation for each dependency.

 The versions listed are those used by a RiboViz developer when preparing the current release.
 Other versions may also be acceptable, but see the constraints below.